NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/ripple.md

    ![alt text](meas-images/ripple-config.png)

 2. Run the measurement.
-The ripple values are calculated and displayed in table and plotted in the graph.
+The Ripple Voltage values are displayed on the graph.
+The RMS and Peak-to-Peak values of ripple are calculated and displayed in the table along with voltage and current values of source and load devices.

-   Ripple:
    ![alt text](meas-images/ripple-meas-results.png)